MIDFIELDR/midfieldr/docs/reference/prep_fye_mice.md

 2. If not, the proxy is NA and is treated as a missing value to be imputed by `mice()`.

+This function does not perform the imputation.
+It produces a data frame that is ready to be used as an input to the `mice()` function in a separate step.

 Notes:

 - Missing values (NA) in the required columns are removed.
 However, a value of "unknown" in a predictor column, e.g., race/ethnicity or sex, is acceptable.

+- Accommodates only one 6-digit FYE CIP code per institution.

 - After running `prep_fye_mice()` but before running `mice()`, one can edit the predictor variables if desired.
 The institution variable